The Lean Green Bean

 Hi friends!

-I first shared these Egg Waffles over five years ago and they’re still just as fun and clever as they were back then.
+I first shared these Egg Waffles almost 10 years ago and they’re still just as fun and clever as they were back then.
 It’s like all the goodness of an omelet, in a form of an egg waffle that you could eat with your hands if you really wanted to….and you don’t have to fight the never-ending battle with eggs sticking to a pan.

 • Chicken sausage – but any kind of breakfast sausage will do.